cory-hall/not-another-readme-generator/README.md

   - [License](#license)

   ## Installation
   This app is designed only for backend use, which requires node.js to run from a local terminal, like Visual Studios built in terminal or git bash terminal.
 This app also requires the inquirer node module.
-To install any required modules, simply clone or download the code and in your terminal, run 'node install' and all the necessary files will be downloaded.
+To install any required modules, simply clone or download the code and in your terminal, run 'npm install' and all the necessary files will be downloaded.

   ## Usage
   Simply follow the installation instructions, then run 'node index' within your terminal, and follow any on screen questions.
 The output will be saved to the file called 'generated-README.md'.